 Prof Gongke Tan is Director for Department of International Affairs, Qingdao National Laboratory for Marine Science and Technology (QNLM), China and Director of Centre for International Cooperation, First Institute of Oceanography, State Oceanic Administration, China (FIO).
 Prior to his current positions, Professor Tan held positions of Director of the Division of General Affairs, FIO (2012-2014), Director of International Cooperation Office, FIO (2006-2010), Director of China-Korea Joint Ocean Research Centre (CKJORC)) (2003-2006), Vice Director of CKJORC (2001-2003), Vice Director of Division of Sci. &Tech, FIO and Head of Division of General Affairs, CKJORC (1995-2000), Associate Researcher, FIO (1995) and Assistant Professor at Department of Physical Oceanography, FIO (1991-1995).
 Professor Tan attained his B.A. degree in Engineering Physics at Tsinghua University in 1988 and M. S. in Physical Oceanography at The FIO in 1991.

-Dr Andreas Schiller is Science and Deputy Director of CSIRO Oceans and Atmosphere.
+Dr Andreas Schiller is Acting Director of CSIRO Oceans and Atmosphere.
 Dr Schiller pioneered with colleagues at the Bureau of Meteorology the development and implementation of the first coupled ocean-atmosphere model for seasonal climate prediction in Australia (POAMA) which went operational at BoM in 2003.
 He headed CSIRO’s involvement in the initial phase of the BLUElink project, which delivered the first operational ocean forecasting system in the Southern Hemisphere.
 From 2009 until May 2017 Dr Schiller co-chaired the international GODAE OceanView Science Team.
 Until January 2017, Dr Schiller chaired the Global Ocean Observing System Regional Alliance in the Indian Ocean (IOGOOS).
 Dr Schiller has published more than 80 research papers, reports, book chapters and invited conference papers on topics such as: the impact of ocean tides on large-scale ocean circulation and water-mass properties in the area of the Indonesian Throughflow; the design of an ocean-observing system for the Indian Ocean; accurate simulation and interpretation of intraseasonal oscillations (ISOs) in the ocean (relevant to El Niño phenomenon and monsoon rains over India); and the stability of the North Atlantic thermohaline circulation on climate change time scales.